bacpop/PopPIPE/README.md

 1. Modify `config.yml` as appropriate.
 2. Run `snakemake --cores <n_cores> --use-conda`.

+In particular, check the three `poppunk_` arguments, which should be set to the full path of the `--r-files` argument, strain clusters .csv file and `.h5` database file, from your PopPUNK run.

 On a cluster or the cloud, you can use snakemake's built-in `--cluster` argument:
 ```
 snakemake --cluster qsub -j 16 --use-conda